Numerical Quadrature for Singular Integrals on Fractals: Numerical experiments

 \section{Numerical experiments}

 In this section we present numerical results complementing our theoretical analysis.
-The code used for our numerical experiments is available at \url{https://github.com/AndrewGibbs/IFSintegrals}, where we provide a Julia-based implementation of all the quadrature rules presented in this paper.
+The code used for our numerical experiments is available at \url{https://github.com/AndrewGibbs/IFSintegrals}, where we provide a Julia-based \cite{julia} implementation of all the quadrature rules presented in this paper.
+Within this repository, the interactive notebook \verb|QuadratureExample.jpynb| provides an overview of the main steps in our algorithm and examples of usage.
+The pseudocode for a simple recursive implementation of the quadrature rule $Q_\Gamma[f]$ \eqref{eq:BaryQuad} for regular single integrals is shown in Algorithms \ref{algo:Qhf}--\ref{algo:LeafCalculator} below.

+Estimation of $\diam(\Gamma)$ is a key step in Algorithm \ref{algo:Qhf}.
+In the numerical experiments which follow, $\diam(\Gamma)$ can be derived analytically.
+But for more general cases where an analytic derivation is not possible, our implementation estimates $\diam(\Gamma)$ using an algorithm that follows from \cite[Proposition~6]{DuHa:94}.

 We shall focus mainly on the validation of the quadrature rule $Q^h_{\Gamma,\Gamma,\Phi}$ defined by \eqref{eq:reduced} and \eqref{eq:PhiQuad} for the calculation of the singular double integral $I_{\Gamma,\Gamma}[\Phi]$ defined in \eqref{eq:double_int_Phi_singular}, since this is the most challenging integral we consider in the paper, and since it is important for the Hausdorff BEM application of \cite{HausdorffBEM}.
 However, our numerical results for $Q^h_{\Gamma,\Gamma,\Phi}$ also implicitly validate the quadrature rule $Q^h_{\Gamma,\Gamma,t}$ defined in \eqref{eq:non_overlap_quad_gen} for the integration of the singular function $\Phi_t$, and, more fundamentally, the barycentre rule of Definition \ref{def:double} for regular integrands.